 If you have ever dealt with bullying before, you know how dangerous and painful it can be.
-No one wants their child bullied, which is why it is important to stop and prevent any potential bullying situations as soon as you see them unfolding.
-If you are unsure about how to go about this, take a look below at 25 ways to stop and prevent a bully, so you can stop the behavior in its tracks and help your child enjoy the peaceful school year he or she deserves.
+No one wants their child bullied, so stopping and preventing potential bullying situations as soon as you see them unfolding is essential.
+If you are unsure how to go about this, look below at 25 ways to stop and prevent a bully so you can stop the behavior and help your child enjoy the peaceful school year they deserve.

 25 Ways to Stop and Prevent a Bully